plblum/jivs/planning/Design Jivs-DOM.md

 </div>
 ```

 `role="status"` supplies polite live-region behavior. `aria-atomic="true"` requests that the complete updated summary be announced.
 The summary presentation owns its content, and application code owns any deliberate focus movement after a failed submission.
-A future release may add form-level ARIA operations through a separate extension of `IDomAriaService`.
+A future release may add form-level ARIA operations through a separate extension of `IAriaService`.

 ### D17.7 Custom DOM Conventions

 `jivs-simpledom` supplies the first concrete `AriaServiceBase` implementation because it owns the `data-field`, `data-jivs-role`, and ARIA marker conventions.
 An application that uses `jivs-dom` directly subclasses `AriaServiceBase` and implements `findFieldElements()` for its own markup, while retaining standard ARIA mutation behavior.
-It may instead replace the complete `IDomAriaService` when it needs a different policy.
+It may instead replace the complete `IAriaService` when it needs a different policy.

 All discovery occurs below the dispatcher-supplied root during each operation.
 Implementations must not retain discovered elements, collections, or DOM subtrees between calls.